-As a result of pandemic planning activities, the United States Department of Health and Human Services ("HHS") and CDC identified POC and high-throughput testing as a gap in influenza diagnostics.
+As a result of pandemic planning activities, the United States Department of Health and Human Services ("HHS") and CDC identified POC and highthroughput testing as a gap in influenza diagnostics.
 Rapid responses in the field, such as the vaccination, prophylactic treatment, or isolation of patients, require POC diagnostic tests for influenza infection and immunity.
 Ideally, these tests should be fast, portable, self-contained, and non-technical.
 Development of these tests is especially critical for military forces, as evidenced by previous influenza outbreaks that spread rapidly through densely populated barracks and have killed thousands of soldiers

 The previous development work for this product was completed by Chembio in 2010-11 pursuant to an initial \$900,000 contract with this same organization.
 The objective of this follow-on project is to further develop a rapid influenza immunity test which can be administered in the field to determine a person's influenza immunity status or in an outpatient setting incorporating certain additional subunits of influenza virus proteins.
+Work commenced on this follow on development project during the third quarter and has accelerated during the fourth quarter.